-Over-the-counter moisturizers can be highly beneficial for treating and preventing the symptoms of psoriasis, such as flaking, itching, and redness.
+Over-the-counter (OTC) moisturizers can be highly beneficial for treating and preventing the symptoms of psoriasis, such as flaking, itching, and redness.
 Moisturizers, also called emollients, help keep the skin hydrated and allow it to heal.
-They also cover, soothe, and protect small skin fissures.
+They also cover, soothe, and protect small skin cracks and fissures.
 While an OTC moisturizer may not be a substitute for a prescription medication, it can be an additional tool in your toolbox of psoriasis treatment options.
 Your dermatologist can help you understand how OTC products fit into your psoriasis treatment plan.

 When choosing an OTC moisturizer, keep in mind the two most effective ingredients in managing psoriasis symptoms: salicylic acid and coal tar.
 The U.S. Food and Drug Administration (FDA) has approved both ingredients to treat psoriasis.

 Salicylic acid is keratolytic, so it helps peel and shed the outer layer of skin cells and softens and removes scales or plaques.
 Using an OTC skin care product containing salicylic acid in conjunction with your prescription topical treatment can help the prescribed medication penetrate the skin more deeply, increasing its effectiveness.
 Over-the-counter moisturizers containing salicylic acid come in strengths up to 3 percent.
 Anything with a higher concentration will require a prescription from a dermatologist or other health care provider.